Dr. Rika Yoshii

 - Reasoning Tool for Helping ESL students Learn Non-Countable Noun (DeCEN)

 Goal: Authoring Tool for creating intelligent tutoring systems that make use of reasoning models

-My personal page on research intersest.
+My personal page on research intersest and system demos.

 My past and present graduate students: